vikingdata/articles/databases/TODO/MySQL_temporary_tables.md

     * Sequence
         * Temporary table made by user or internal.
              * MEMORY engine can ONLY be used by user.
 Can also specify InnoDB (but I believe you use disk also)
-        * If size of data exceeds max size allowed it switched to on disk temporary tables.
+        * If size of data exceeds max size allowed it switches to on disk temporary tables.
         * On disk temporary tables use InnoDB.
 * Notes
     * Memory engine